mitsuba-renderer/mitsuba3/docs/src/developer_guide/writing_plugin.rst

 :monosp:`MTS_IMPLEMENT_CLASS_VARIANT(Name, Parent)`
 ---------------------------------------------------

-This macro should be invoked in the main implementation ``.cpp`` file of any plugin.
-It will statically initialize the RTTI data structures for this plugin when lauching the renderer.
+This macro should be invoked at the bottom of ``.cpp`` files that implement new plugin classes.
+Its role is to initialize the RTTI data structures for this plugin that were previously declared using ``MTS_DECLARE_CLASS()``.

 - The ``Name`` argument should be the name of the plugin :monosp:`class`.
 - The ``Parent`` argument should take the name of the plugin interface :monosp:`class`.